 No Endangered or Threatened habitat or species were documented in the study area.
 But the Ottawa River is known to contain Blanding's turtles.
 As such, the site has also been altered to be outside of any possible Category 2 habitat for this species.
-MECP has supported the developable lands shown in this report provided that temporary and permanent turtle exclusion fencing be constructed and that the mitigation measures outlined here in are followed.
-Once this project moves sufficiently through the planning process, the final design will be provided to MECP.
+MECP has supported the conceptual development footprint shown in this report provided that temporary and permanent turtle exclusion fencing be constructed and that the mitigation measures outlined here in are followed.
+Once this project moves sufficiently through the planning process, the final design of the fencing will be provided to MECP.